wtrocki/ts-client-atlas/client/TeamsApi.md

 # **addAllTeamsToProject**
-> PaginatedTeamRoleView addAllTeamsToProject(apiTeamRoleView)
+> PaginatedTeamRole addAllTeamsToProject(teamRole)

 Adds one team to the specified project.
 All members of the team share the same project access.
 MongoDB Cloud limits the number of users to a maximum of 100 teams per project and a maximum of 250 teams per organization.
 To use this resource, the requesting API Key must have the Project Owner role.
-This resource doesn't require the API Key to have an Access List.

 ### Example